Contributing Gear Writer

 The primary function of any winter boot is to keep your feet warm.
 Insulation is key, and materials can range from synthetic fibers to classic natural options like wool or down.
 The insulation’s effectiveness is often measured in grams — the higher the number, the warmer the boot.

 However, it’s important to choose based on your climate.
 You don’t need a boot designed for Arctic temperatures if your area’s winters are mild; overheating can be just as uncomfortable.
+Check out the Blundstone All-Terrain Thermal if style and lightweight insulation are your needs.

 The consensus among our testers is that PrimaLoft is the clear winner for the best combination of warmth, breathability, and weight.
 Not much comes close to it.
 Add in the fact that PrimaLoft is moving towards more sustainability every year, and odds are the insulation will be a top choice for the foreseeable future.